Strobesstrobes

 Force redirect (rooted)

-iptables NAT redirects ports 80/443 to a transparent mitmproxy.
+iptables NAT redirects 80/443 to a transparent mitmproxy.
 App proxy settings become irrelevant.

 3